Laurent polynomial mirrors for quiver flag zero loci: SAGBI basis degenerations of quiver flag varieties

-The first step towards generalising this construction to quiver flag varieties is to choose appropriate coordinates (or equivalently, appropriate line bundles).
+The first step towards generalizing this construction to quiver flag varieties is to find appropriate coordinates: that is, we want an analogue of the Pl\"ucker algebra and Pl\"ucker relations for quiver flag varieties.
 One option would be to consider the Cox ring of the quiver flag variety.
 However, generators of the Cox ring of a quiver flag variety are not known in general, so in practice this isn't helpful.
-As an alternative, we propose specific line bundles coming from the subvariety construction of quiver flag varieties, Proposition \ref{prop:zl}.
+Instead, we'll effectively use only a sub-algebra of the Cox ring to find the toric degeneration.
+The key step is to re-write the universal properties defining the quiver flag variety as incidence conditions.

-Let $M(Q,\br)$ be quiver flag variety.
+Let $M(Q,\br)$ be a quiver flag variety.
 Use Proposition \ref{prop:zl} to write $M(Q,\br)$ as a subvariety of